Jimmy Cooks: Composition

 Generally, the song gives an insight into Drake's "professional journey" and makes reference to his former career in acting.
+Playa Fly's Just Awaken Shaken from his debut album Just Gettin' It On is sampled at the beginning of the song.

 The sound of the song was described as "Memphis-flavored" and was noted for its "rare" rap elements on an album full of dance songs.
 References include NBA duo Shaquille O'Neal and the late Kobe Bryant, as well as the slapping incident of Will Smith and Chris Rock at the 94th Academy Awards.
 The rappers also pay homage to the late artists Lil Keed and DJ Kay Slay.
 The song's title is inspired by his Degrassi: The Next Generation character, Jimmy Brooks.